 The internet has made countless formerly inaccessible publications and primary source materials available for contemporary research.
 Many of these include references to military chaplains.
 We hope to recover, gather, and disseminate this precious information.
 In order to accomplish this, we invite everyone with a similar interest to unearth these accounts and forward them to us for publication.

-The brief biographical notes must come from a public domain or government source (i.e. not be restricted by copyright).
+The brief biographical notes provided by researchers must come from a public domain or government source (i.e. not be restricted by copyright).
 When submitted, the researcher must (1) include an accurate digital text in a standard word processing format, and (2) include a PDF, scanned image file, or internet link to verify the original source and text of the article.
 The more obscure the original source, the better.

 Queries, submissions and suggestions should be sent to: ![]()